Atifmoin19/Sig-Python/Readme.md

 # `Thanks`

-Overall i have learned lots of thing here in sig python as our Rispected Ritik Sir have given there best and i would like to thanks all of them who taught me something that i dont know.
+Overall i have learned lots of thing here in sig python as our Rispected Ritik Sir and Kush sir who have given there best and i would like to thanks all of them who taught me something that i dont know.
 I hope i have submitted my task timely with full resepect.